microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

 ![Notepad Copilot Menu](https://github.com/microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot--pcs-and-windows-11/blob/main/Exercise1-NotepadCopilotMenu.jpg)

 12. From the AI drop-down menu, select the <b>Write</b> option.
 If this is the first time launching the option, you will see a tutorial that explains that you will write a prompt and AI will generate a draft in Notepad.
 Complete the wizard before proceeding.
-13. In the Write prompt that appears,type or copy in +++Create a draft blog post about things to see and do in San Francisco.+++ and then submit the prompt.
+13. In the Write prompt that appears,type or copy in <b>Create a draft blog post about things to see and do in San Francisco.</b> and then submit the prompt.
 14. Watch the changes in Task Manager - you should not see any additional NPU utilization as Notepad AI will leverage the CPU to generate its content.

 ![No NPU Utilization when using Notepad AI](https://github.com/microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot--pcs-and-windows-11/blob/main/src/Exercise5-NoNPUUtilization.png)